phpredis/phpredis/README.markdown

 ## zRangeByScore
 ##### *Description*
 Returns the elements of the sorted set stored at the specified key which have scores in the range [start,end].
+Adding a parenthesis before `start` or `end` excludes it from the range. +inf and -inf are also valid limits.
 ##### *Parameters*
 *key*
-*start*: double
+*start*: string
-*end*: double
+*end*: string
 *options*: array

 Two options are available: `withscores => TRUE`, and `limit => array($offset, $count)`